 Each fall, the Honors College identifies high-ability incoming freshmen to participate in the University Assistantship Program (UAP).
 Selected students are matched with a department or office of interest, providing an opportunity for students to work on special projects or research.
 Students in the assistantship program typically work eight hours per week for the entire academic year, earning a total stipend amount of up to $2500.

 Assistantships range from assisting professors with lab work associated with their research to working in instructional labs, to participating in ensemble performances — the possibilities are endless.

 The University Assistantship Program (UAP) is intended for incoming freshmen.
 However, at various points throughout the academic year the Honors College accepts nominations of exemplarily currently enrolled students from Georgia State faculty and staff members.
-We are not currently accepting nominations.
+We are currently accepting nominations.

 Current Departments Participating in the UAP:

 |Arts and Sciences Dean's Office|

 |Computer Information Systems|

 |Dean of Students|